Executor Misconduct · Estate Disputes

 Executor theft rarely looks like someone emptying a bank account in a single transaction.
 It is more often a pattern of conduct that becomes visible over time: unexplained withdrawals from estate accounts, checks written to the executor or the executor’s family for amounts that do not correspond to any estate obligation, credit card charges on estate accounts for personal expenses, or real estate sold to insiders at prices well below market value.
 When estate transactions benefit the executor or their family, the conduct may constitute executor self-dealing, which carries its own set of legal consequences.

 Other warning signs include an executor who refuses to share financial records, provides vague or inconsistent explanations of estate transactions, delays filing the inheritance tax return or the estate inventory, or resists any request for a formal accounting.
-An executor who is transparent about finances has no reason to avoid documentation.
+An executor who is transparent has no reason to avoid documentation.
 An executor who avoids documentation is telling you something.
-If the pattern looks less like theft and more like the executor is concealing estate assets that beneficiaries do not know about, the legal response starts in the same place but follows a different path.

 The sequence matters.
 Acting in the right order preserves your credibility with the court and maximizes the chance of recovering what was taken.

-Demand a formal accounting.
-Under Pennsylvania law, beneficiaries have the right to a complete accounting of all estate transactions.
-A formal written demand, sent through counsel, creates a documented record and puts the executor on notice that their conduct is being scrutinized.
+• Demand a formal accounting.
+Pennsylvania beneficiaries have the right to a complete accounting of all estate transactions.
+A written demand through counsel creates a documented record and puts the executor on notice.
 This step alone often produces cooperation.
-For how the accounting process works, see our page on estate accountings in Pennsylvania.
+For how the process works, see our page on estate accountings in Pennsylvania.

 Surcharge: When the Executor Pays from Personal Funds